morganey-lang/Morganey/README.md

 Before doing anything useful with Morganey you need to install [sbt][scala-sbt] first.

+### Samples ###

+For language samples and examples please visit [docs/samples/][samples-dir] directory.
+To execute a sample run:

+    $ sbt "run <path-to-sample>"

+from the root of the source code directory.
+For example, to run the 15 first fibonacci numbers sample run:

+    $ sbt "run docs/samples/fib.mgn"

+For more information on executing Morganey programs please see [Program Execution](#program-execution) section.

 ### REPL ###

 To run the REPL just enter the following in the source code directory